 \section{Introduction}

-Braneworlds models \cite{akama,rubakov,merab00,Ianto,arkani,anto1,merab,rs,rs2} are an interesting alternative to the standard Kaluza--Klein compactification.
-In order to protect the standard 4D physics of some unobserved effects, in the Kaluza--Klein paradigm extra dimensions are compactified to a tiny size (for a 4D observer that is equivalent to the very hight energy regime).
+Braneworld models \cite{akama}--\cite{rs2} are an interesting alternative to the standard Kaluza--Klein compactification.
+In order to protect the standard 4D physics of some unobserved effects, in the Kaluza--Klein paradigm extra dimensions are compactified to a tiny size (for a 4D observer this is equivalent to a very high energy regime).
 The braneworld scenario has another approach, in this alternative the physics of our 4D world is compatible with the existence of infinite extra dimensions.
-A procedure to do that is by considering that the standard model (SM) fields are trapped on a 4D hypersurface, called a 3-brane (our universe).
-In contrast with the ordinary matter, gravity and exotic matter can reside in the whole higher-dimensional manifold (bulk).
+A procedure to do that is by considering that the Standard Model (SM) fields are trapped on a 4D hypersurface, called a 3-brane (our universe).
+In contrast with ordinary matter, gravity and exotic matter can reside in the whole higher-dimensional manifold (bulk).
 Although the gravitational field can propagate through all dimensions, one of the first requirements to have realistic braneworlds models is to recover standard 4D gravity on the brane.
-For example, if the induced geometry on the brane is flat we need to localized a 4D graviton on our brane.
+For example, if the induced geometry on the brane is flat we need to localize a 4D graviton on our brane.

-The braneworlds models is classified with respect to their width in thin and thick branes.
-In a scenario with a thin braneworld \cite{merab, rs, rs2} the curvature scalars are singular at the location of the branes, that is direct consequence of the null width of the branes.
-In spite of that complication, the called Israel-Lanczos junction conditions \cite{Israel,Shiromizu,Maartens} make harmless such singularities when we study the localization of gravity and matter and in calculation of several effective parameters of the model i.e. 4D Planck mass, etc.
+The braneworld models are classified with respect to their width in thin and thick branes.
+In scenarios with a thin braneworld \cite{merab, rs, rs2} the curvature scalars are singular at the location of the branes, that is a direct consequence of the null width of the branes.
+In spite of that complication, the so--called Israel-Lanczos junction conditions \cite{Israel,Shiromizu,Maartens} make harmless such singularities when we study the localization of gravity and matter as well as when computing several effective parameters of the model, as for instance the 4D Planck mass and the 4D cosmological constant.